Marley0523/gmod.github.io/wiki/CMap_API.md

 ### <span id="Final_information" class="mw-headline">Final information</span>

-For more information about the methods available, execute "perldoc Bio::GMOD::CMap::Data::Generic" on the command line.
+For more information about the methods available, execute "perldoc Bio%3A%3AGMOD::CMap::Data::Generic" on the command line.

 ## <span id="Questions_or_Comments" class="mw-headline">Questions or Comments</span>